 So yeah, nah.
 Hybrids definitely are not for everyone, but that doesn’t mean they don’t bring a lot to the table.

-The X-Surge pod trailer sure does do a lot in for a sub-$50K camper.
-You have a double bed, twin bunks and the option to run a roof top tent on the rack for accommodation for an extra two people.
+The X-Surge pod trailer sure does do a lot for a sub-$50K camper.
+You have a double bed, twin bunks, and the option to run a rooftop tent on the rack to accommodate an extra two people.
 Diesel heating, lithium battery and a 270-degree awning are all included, and if there’s one thing pod trailers are great for, it’s minimal set-up and pack-down times.

 If you’re in the anti-canvas brigade and want to be able to hit the sack minutes after arriving at camp, then jump onto the XSeries RV website and see if X-Surge camper trailers fit the bill for your family.